-HENDERSONVILLE, Tennessee—The U.S. hotel industry experienced increases in all three key performance metrics during the week of 3-9 June 2012, according to data from STR.
+HENDERSONVILLE, Tennessee—The U.S. hotel industry reported mixed year-over-year results in the three key performance metrics during the week of 3-9 June 2018, according to data from STR.

 +1 (615) 824-8664 ext.
 3305